 Listed above are the important semester dates.
 Students must enroll every semester.
-Students are allowed to enroll in a maximum of 4 classes for the Fall 2018 semester.
+Students are initially allowed to enroll in a maximum of 4 classes for the Spring 2019 semester.
+This cap will be lifted at the start of Week 3 to allow you to enroll in additional classes, and enable us to fill more of the seats in available classes.

 NEW STUDENTS are those without an SMC Student Identification Number.
 New students must register/enroll in person at the Emeritus Enrollment Services Office & provide a picture ID in order for their paper application to be processed and to receive their permanent student ID#.
+The Application

-The Application Forms are located in the back of this schedule, at the Enrollment Services office, or online at smc.edu/emeritus.
+Forms are located in the back of this schedule, at the Enrollment Services office, or online at smc.edu/emeritus.

 RETURNING STUDENTS are those absent from classes for three semesters or more.
 You must use an Application Form to enroll in classes.
-The Application Form is located in the back of this schedule, at the Enrollment Services office, or online at smc. edu/emeritus.
+The Application Form is located in the back of this schedule, at the Enrollment Services office, or online at smc.edu/emeritus.